 - Sick benefits paid to a worker directly by a private insurance company

-How to determine gross earnings of contractors/subcontractors
+How do you determine the gross earnings of contractors/subcontractors?

 Labour, materials and equipment